 Emergency response and evacuation plans are maintained as long as Fond du Lac Tribal and Community College conducts business that may be adversely affected by emergency conditions or situations.
-This plan should be considered dynamic and under continual review.
-Review of the written procedures will be completed annually.
+This plan is dynamic and under continual review.
+Periodic review of the written procedures will be completed.
 Superseded copies of this plan will be retained for five years as required by the records retention schedule.
-Copies of this plan will be maintained in the Dean of Student Services office, room 147.
-The Campus Safety Committee is responsible for this plan.
+Copies of this plan will be maintained in the following locations: The original copy is located in the Dean of Student Services office; all Emergency Response Team members will receive a copy.
+Staff and faculty have access to periodic safety training during campus meetings and duty days.
+At the start of each school year, employees will also receive the Critical Incident Summary, which specifies what to do in case of an emergency.
+The Emergency Response Team is responsible for this plan.

-As a result of this review and evaluation, Fond du Lac Tribal and Community College will amend this plan periodically to include updated controls and technology.
-The plan will also be revised after significant incidents by reviewing: (1) the details of the event, (2) an evaluation of the cause of the event, and (3) incorporating corrective actions implemented necessary to prevent a recurring event.
+As a result of review and evaluation, FDLTCC will amend this plan periodically to include updated controls and technology.
+The plan will also be revised after significant incidents by incorporating: (1) the details of the event, (2) an evaluation of the cause of the event, and (3) corrective actions implemented necessary to prevent a recurring event.
 A material change in the structure of the plan will require full management review.